fork-my-spoons/jira-issues.spoon/README.md

 # Jira Menu Bar App

-Shows a list of Jira tickets grouped by a status which are assigned to a user:
+Shows a list of Jira tickets assigned to a user and grouped by a status.
+It's also possible to transition selected ticket to a different status.

 <p align="center">
   <img src="https://github.com/fork-my-spoons/jira-issues.spoon/raw/main/screenshots/jira.png"/>